Anh-V-N/poc-ransomware/README.md

 # POC PYTHON RANSOMWARE
 ### Disclaimer:
 > This is my personal project for testing and educational purposes only.\
-> Use at your own risk, I take no reposibility for any damage that may be done by the usage of these scripts.\
+> Use at your own risk, I discourage using these scripts for malicious purposes or to attack others without  authorization and I take no reposibility for any damage that may be done by the usage of these scripts.\
 > DON'T RUN IT ON YOUR PERSONAL COMPUTER.
 It is recommended to try it out in a sandbox/virtualized environment.
 ### What do the scripts do
 Here is a summary of what each script is supposed to do.